matkoch/matkoch.github.io/_posts/2020-07-13-bypassing-polymorphism-with-reflection-in-dotnet.md

 ---
-title: Non-Virtual Invocations in .NET
+title: Bypassing Polymorphism with Reflection in .NET
 tags:
 - .NET
 - C#